Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

     import { getStarkHDAccount, STARKNET_NETWORKS } from "@toruslabs/openlogin-starkkey";
     ...
     ...
-    const getStarkAccount = (index: number): { pubKey: string; privKey: string } => {
+    const getStarkAccount = (index: number): ec.KeyPair => {
       const account = getStarkHDAccount(openlogin.privKey, index, STARKNET_NETWORKS.testnet);
       return account;
     };

 ```

-Now we have a starkware compatible key pair which will be use to sign and validate a signed message in the next step.
+Now we have a starknet compatible key pair which will be use to sign and validate a signed message in the next step.

 # Signing and validating a message with stark keys.